Romanian Textile Weaving Demonstration – Slit Weave Tapestry

 „There are only three weavers left in our village, myself included.
 The young are not interested in learning” she said as she hunched over the loom.
 Many young Romanian villagers, who know less about tradition and culture as compared to the past, are eager to escape what they believe is an old fashioned lifestyle.
 With the money earned abroad, they build new houses from plastic and concrete, destroying the old wooden ones.

 For a long time, textiles have been an integral part of everyday life in Maramureș, from birth to death.
-The wife’s trousseau, featuring hand-woven blankets and tapestry hanging from the ceiling, piles of blankets and pillows covering the bed, was displayed in the living room, aka the clean room.
+The wife’s trousseau, featuring hand-woven blankets and Romanian tapestry hanging from the ceiling, piles of blankets and pillows covering the bed, Romanian traditional carpets, was displayed in the living room, aka the clean room.
 This tradition is still alive in villages from Maramureș, as well as in other regions of Romania.
-Anuța takes us to her dowry room, explaining some of the traditional interior characteristics in the village of Săpânța.
+Anuța takes us to her dowry room, explaining some of the traditional interior decoration specific to the village of Săpânța.

 Traditional spaces usually have a blue paint color on the walls.
 At least one wall is fully covered with this particular tapestry specific to the village of Săpânța, similar to the one she’s weaving on her loom.
 To cover an entire wall, this piece of textile emerging from her loom must be at least five meters long.